TSim – Turan Simulator

 Monitoring Unit and Waveform Details

-Just like connecting a debugger to a radio in the field, TSim allows you to right-click on any unit in the network and inspect it.
-From the opened menu, you can monitor all variables related to the waveform, as well as other properties like speed and location that aren’t part of the waveform itself.
+Similar to connecting a debugger to a radio in the field, TSim allows you to right-click on any unit in the network and inspect it.
+From the opened menu, one can monitor all variables related to the waveform, as well as other variables like speed and location that aren’t part of the waveform itself.

 Details of Unit and Waveform